This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Equipment

-- 9×9 baking dish (if not using oven-safe skillet)
+- 9×9 baking dish optional, if not using cast-iron or oven-safe skillet

 Ingredients

-- ¼ cup dried cranberries or dates, chopped
+- ¼ cup dried cranberries or ¼ cup chopped dates

 - 4 teaspoons poultry seasoning